koral--/blog/source/2014-09-15-new-box-with-xcode-6.html.markdown

 If you want to keep building with Xcode 5 all you have to do is update your Step to the latest version and set **5** for the *(Optional) Xcode Version to use.
 Default is "6"* option.

+For more information you can check our [Xcode support guideline on our DevCenter](http://devcenter.bitrise.io/docs/xcode-version-support.html).

 > If you have any problem with the new base box let us know below in the comments section!